tus/tus-resumable-upload-protocol/protocol.md

 resources.
 The response of a `HEAD` request MUST NOT contain the `Offset` header.
 The `Upload-Length` header MUST be included if the length of the final resource can be calculated at the time.
-Responses to `HEAD` requests against partial or final uploads MUST include the `Concat` header and its value as sent in the upload creation request.
+Responses to `HEAD` requests against partial or final uploads MUST include the `Upload-Concat` header and its value as sent in the upload creation request.

 #### Headers

-##### Concat
+##### Upload-Concat

-The `Concat` header indicates whether the upload created by the request is either a partial or final upload.
+The `Upload-Concat` header indicates whether the upload created by the request is either a partial or final upload.
 If a partial upload is constructed, the header value MUST be `partial`.
 In the case of creating a final resource its value is the string `final` followed by a semicolon and a space-separated list of the URLs of